 Homework will be assigned.
 Student grades will reflect the completion of all work, including outside assignments.
-Homework is also part of the student's preparation for assessments.
+Homework is also part of the student's preparation for the assessment tests and graduation.
 Contact your child's teacher if you have specific questions.